Nick Plentovich

 Overview:

-Nick actively contributes to the API Subcommittee on Pressure Relieving Systems (SCPRS), serving on task forces for API 520, 521, 522, and 2000 and participating in the API 581 task force.
-He remains an active member of AIChE’s Design Institute for Emergency Relief Systems (DIERS) work group and serves as an instructor for API-U’s preferred Pressure Relieving Systems course.
+Nick is active in API standards development for pressure relief.
+He contributes to the API Subcommittee on Pressure Relieving Systems (SCPRS), serving on the task forces for API 520, 521, 522, and 2000, and works within the API 581 task force on relief device risk assessment.
+He instructs API-U’s Pressure Relieving Systems course, is a member of AIChE’s Design Institute for Emergency Relief Systems (DIERS) work group, and presents regularly at DIERS and SCPRS meetings on pressure relief design and risk methodology.

-Before joining Equity Engineering, Nick worked as a Research Assistant at Cleveland State University, where he contributed to reactor design research focused on low-temperature catalytic gasification of household waste.
+Before joining Equity Engineering, Nick was a Research Assistant at Cleveland State University, where he worked on reactor design for low-temperature catalytic gasification of household waste.